mikerae/logging-in-game/README.md

 When on a new forest tile, the actionsEventListeners is still firing the sell.logs event from the log cabin => it has not been removed.
 This remains a bug.
+## Eventlisteners for LumberJackie hove/unhover fireing multiple times and behaving unpredictably
+#### Status: Partially resolved
+Lumber Jackie is removed quickly to the point that she does not display at all.
+This may be linked to the while loop which removes multiple "lumber-jackie-hover" images where they are present.
+Multiple "lumber-jackie-hover" images are created because the "mouseovr' event id fired multiple times- by the grid, by the tile and by the image elements.
+=> fix multiple firing: only fire on tile element or image for "mouseover", and only fire on tile for "mouseout" => remover while loop: replace with one remove "lumber-jackie-hover"  inGE action preceeding a display "lumber-jackie-hover" image action.
+Partial Solution:
+The function hoverLumberJackie() was only acted upon if the eevent target was the tile image.
+A Html collection of the parent (div)'s children was made.This was itterated through.
+If the iterated element had id = "lumber-jackie-hover", this element was removed.
+An image of Lumber-Jackie was then created and put in the tile div.
+The function unhoverLumberJackie() m, on filtering the event tartgert to tile image, iterated the same collection and remved the image of Lumber-Jackie.
+Currently, when LJ moves to another tile, a residual LJ image is left in the exited tile until a unhoverLumberJacket function is called on it.

 ## Testing
 Testing took place constantly throughout development as functions were built and deployed.